lipp/next-todos/README.md

 It's note worthy, that the [redux store](https://github.com/lipp/next-todos/blob/master/store.js#L16) is identical for server and client js code!
 The only difference is that the store population on the server is triggered by the "finite" [redux-jet get](https://github.com/lipp/next-todos/blob/master/pages/index.js#L49) whereas the client issues an "infinite / streaming" [redux-jet fetch](https://github.com/lipp/next-todos/blob/master/pages/index.js#L56)

 The [components](https://github.com/lipp/next-todos/blob/master/components/) are jet-agnostic.
-All the jet related stuff are located in [pages/index.js](https://github.com/lipp/next-todos/blob/master/pages/index.js) and [store.js](https://github.com/lipp/next-todos/blob/master/store.js).
+All the jet related stuff is located in [containers dir](https://github.com/lipp/next-todos/blob/master/containers) and [store.js](https://github.com/lipp/next-todos/blob/master/store.js).

 # Server